glicerico/wordcat_transformer/journal.md

 [senseval2_lexical_sample_train](../UFSAC/corpus/ufsac-public-2.1/senseval2_lexical_sample_test.xml),
 I notice that memory consumption is quite large using the concatenation of the last 4 hidden states.
-In order to keep testing in my laptop, I change to using only the 4th to last hidden layer.
+In order to keep testing in my laptop, I change to using ~~only the 4th to last hidden layer.~~
-~~TODO: Switch to the average of the last 4 layers, since that is the second best result obtained by Devlin et al. (2019).~~
+~~TODO: Switch to the average of the last 4 layers, since that is the second best result obtained by Devlin et al. (2019).~~ the arithmetic average of the last 4 layers.

 I confirm that using KMeans, which requires a fixed number of clusters, spreads similar meanings to different clusters.